vrpn/vrpn-rs/Protocol.md

 - system message type `-4` (`vrpn_CONNECTION_LOG_DESCRIPTION`)
 - the remote log mode bitmask as the sender ID
 - with "reliable" class of service (on the TCP channel)

+---

+## Copyright and License for this Protocol.md file

+For this file only:

+> Initially written by Ryan Pavlik.
+Copyright 2018 Collabora, Ltd.
+>
+> SPDX-License-Identifier: CC-BY-4.0